pascaline-irabaruta/Hood-updates/README.md

   <h1 align="center" style="color:black;">Hood-Updates ...</h1>
 </a>
 </p>
-An web application that allows users to join neighbourhood and loop through everything that happens in the neighbourhood.
+a web application that allows you to be in the loop about everything happening in your neighborhood.
+From contact information of different handyman to meeting announcements or even alerts.

 ### Technologies used